koserLeos/bind9/doc/arm/load-balance.inc.rst

 .. note::
    This section deals with the use of DNS to balance end-user services.
-   Load balancing of DNS service is not addressed by these techniques but may use :ref:`forwarding<sample_forwarding>` configurations and the :any:`rate-limit<rate-limit>` statement.
+   Load balancing of DNS service is not addressed by these techniques.

 Balancing Mail
 ~~~~~~~~~~~~~~